Ereiarrus/ComplementsBotPy/README.md

 can either be 'true' or 'false', default is 'true'
 - !muterandomcomplement - mutes tts for complements randomly given out; can either be 'true' or 'false', default is 'false'
+- !ignorebots - ignores users whose name ends in 'bot' for random complement; this is the case by default
+- !unignorebots - undo ignorebots; by default, bots are ignored.

 ## About bot and me